rsodre/512karat/README.md

 #### Art

 * Token art drafted with [p5js](https://editor.p5js.org/rsodre/sketches/Im7yQgmf5) then ported to Cairo
+  * Feel free to hit Play and try it out
+  * Keys 1 to 6 will change the charset
+  * Any other keys randomize a new token
 * Final image is an SVG fully generated on-chain containing only text (unicode glyphs)
 * When the p5js script runs, it prints the svg compatible character set ready for [Cairo](https://github.com/rsodre/512karat/blob/main/dojo/src/models/class.cairo)